Star formation and molecular gas properties of post-starburst galaxies: Observations and data analysis

 \subsection{Galaxy properties from optical and ultraviolet observations}

 We use several properties derived from the SDSS optical spectra and photometry.
-We use the Petrosian radius measured in $r$-band from the SDSS photometric catalogs (\citealt{petrosian76}).
-We use the stellar masses and the Dn4000\AA-based SFRs reported in the MPA-JHU value added catalog (\citealt{b04, kauff03b, t04, salim07}).
-All these properties are listed in table \ref{tab:integ_properties}.
+We use the Petrosian radius measured in $r$-band from the SDSS photometric catalogues (\citealt{petrosian76}).
+We use the stellar masses and the Dn4000\AA-based SFRs reported in the MPA-JHU value added catalogue (\citealt{b04, kauff03b, t04, salim07}).
+All these properties are listed in Table \ref{tab:integ_properties}.

-The objects in our sample were selected to have strong H$\delta$ absorption ($\mathrm{EW(H\delta) > 5}$\AA), suggesting a recent starburst that was quenched abruptly.
+The sources in our sample were selected to have strong H$\delta$ absorption ($\mathrm{EW(H\delta) > 5}$\AA), suggesting a recent starburst that was quenched abruptly.
 To derive their star formation history (SFH), we performed the stellar population synthesis modeling described in \citet{french18}. \citet{french18} combined \emph{Galaxy Evolution Explorer} (GALEX; \citealt{martin05_galex}) ultraviolet photometry and SDSS photometry and spectra to fit the SED of post-starburst galaxy candidates.
 They modeled the SEDs as a combination of old and young stellar populations, where the young population represents the recently-quenched starburst.
 The old stellar population is modeled as a linear-exponential SFR over time ($\propto t \times e^{-t/\tau}$).
 The young stellar population is modeled as either one or two declining exponents in the SFR over time, representing one or two recent bursts at $t < 2$ Gyr.

 The \citet{french18} SFH model has several free parameters.
 The first is the time elapsed since the first starburst began.
 In the case of a single recent burst, the burst duration is a free parameter of the model.
 In the case of two recent bursts, the burst duration is set to a characteristic timescale of 25 Myrs, while the time separation between the bursts is a free parameter of the model.
-In both cases, the mass fraction of the young stellar population with respect to the total stellar mass is a free parameter of the model (see additional details there).
+In both cases, the mass fraction of the young stellar population with respect to the total stellar mass is a free parameter of the model.
+The total stellar mass is assumed to be the reported stellar mass in the MPA-JHU catalogue (see additional details there).

 Using the modeled SFH, \citet{french18} constructed model template spectra using the stellar population synthesis models by \citet{conroy09} and \citet{conroy10}.
 By fitting the templates to the GALEX and SDSS observations, they derived the best SFH model parameters.
 They also defined the "post-burst age" as the time elapsed since 90\% of the stars were formed in the more recent burst(s).
 Therefore, the "post-burst age" represents the age of the recently-quenched starburst, as seen in ultraviolet and optical wavelengths.